VASU-ARDESHANA/MilkFlow/README.md

 - Use it for paid services or business without permission.
 - Modify and distribute the app for profit.

-You are allowed to:
-- Download and test the APK.
-- Share feedback or feature suggestions.

 For business usage or partnership, contact the developer.